 The Best Drywall Mud for Skim Coating

 For skimming and most drywall repairs, I use the bagged Easy Sand drywall compound from the Sheetrock brand.
 Use the 90-minute version to extend your working time, so you're not rushing to get it on the wall before it dries.
-I'm not a fan of pre-mixed drywall mud sold in buckets.
-These usually take longer to dry and shrink too much.
+I'm not a fan of pre-mixed drywall mud sold in buckets because it usually takes longer to dry, and they shrink too much.
 Easy Sand dries harder with less shrinkage.
 It also sands easily as long as you don't apply heavy coats.

 - Mix up your drywall compound.
 You'll need an empty five gallon bucket, powder joint compound (Easy Sand), and a drywall mud mixer.
 Mix up the compound in the bucket with warm water.
 The consistency of the mixed compound should be similar to cake batter.
 The mud should not be watered down, or chunky.
 Make sure it's thoroughly mixed before rolling it onto the walls.